Listening to black mirrors with gravitational radiation: Introduction

 Long inspirals of asymmetric binaries, such as extreme- or intermediate-mass ratio inspirals (EMRIs) \citep{AmaroLRR,Amaro2007,AmaroHandbook} and extremely-large mass ratio inspirals (XMRIs) \citep{amaro2019extremely}, are ideal for testing this idea, as their sustained gravitational wave signals act as a continuous probe of the central object's near-horizon structure.
 An EMRI, IMRI, or XMRI provides a continuous probe of the near-horizon geometry for up to hundreds of thousands of orbits.
-This can therefore be envisaged as a secular process that accumulates and allows us to detect the faint, repeating gravitational wave echoes - a test that is impractical with shorter signals.
-These waves would be reflected, creating a series of subtle, decaying echoes after the initial ringdown phase.
-This method is particularly powerful because it can reveal how the horizon's reflectivity changes with the wave's frequency, providing a rich data set to test the underlying physics of the black mirror.
+This secular process allows for the accumulation of phase shifts, tests that are impractical with shorter signals.
+This method is particularly powerful because it can reveal how the horizon's reflectivity changes with the wave's frequency and the central object's spin, providing a rich data set to test the underlying physics of the black mirror.

 A space-borne gravitational wave observatory, such as LISA, TianQin, or Taiji \cite{LISA2017,TianQin2025,Taiji2020}, would be ideally positioned to measure the subtle signatures of black mirrors.
 These observatories are designed to detect gravitational waves in the millihertz frequency band, which is the precise range where EMRIs and XMRIs are expected to operate.
-Their long-term observation capabilities and unprecedented sensitivity would allow them to act as a continuous probe of the near-horizon spacetime, searching for the faint echoes that a reflective horizon would produce.
-The long inspiral phase of these systems would be in-band for these detectors for extended periods, providing ample opportunity to accumulate the signal-to-noise ratio necessary to distinguish between a classical black hole and a black mirror.
+Their long-term observation capabilities and unprecedented sensitivity would allow them to distinguish between a classical black hole and a black mirror.

-The detection or non-detection of these echoes would not merely be an incremental finding but a crucial discriminator between competing theories of gravitational collapse and the fundamental nature of spacetime itself.
+The detection or non-detection of these signatures would not merely be an incremental finding but a crucial discriminator between competing theories of gravitational collapse and the fundamental nature of spacetime itself.